exakat/php-dictionary/src/index/escape-sequence.md

 # Escape Sequences
 Escape sequences are sequences of characters with a special meaning.
-Most of the time, the literal value of the character displayed is its meaning, while, sometimes, there are other hidden meaning.
+Most of the time, the literal value of the character displayed is its meaning, while, sometimes, there are other hidden meanings.

-An escape sequence is dedicated to a technology, and they are rare the same between two technologies, or even, between two engines dedicated to that technology.
+Escape sequences are dedicated to a technology, and they are rarely the same between two technologies, or even, between two engines dedicated to that technology.

 Here are some examples of escape sequences from PHP: